dscig/sleeps_clustering/README.md

 ##### How to Run
 ```
 1. Setting the path of the model codes in main.ipynb.
-   (i.e., Two model codes "layers.py" and "model.py", constructing the intenal layers of the CAE model and composing the structure of the CAE, respectively, can be set
+   (i.e., The location of the two model codes "layers.py" and "model.py", constructing the intenal layers of the CAE model and composing the structure of the CAE, respectively, can be set as "models" in main.ipynb)

-   your parameter.json is located in 'user/Documents/data/parameter.json',you should set it as json_path in
-    main.py)
-2. python main.py -- After you finish step 1,2 , you can execute main.py and get imputed data.
+2. python main.ipynb -- After you finish the first step, you can execute main.ipynb and get latent variables and the related visualization (see the below example result).
 ```

 #### Step 1: Preprocessing of Time-Series Data & Step 2: Composing Sequential Images From Data
-By runnung the code, we can convert the consecutive daily data into a image; one image is composed of the 8 consecutive daily vectors with 96 dimensions (8 days x 12 featuers).
+By runnung the code, we can convert the consecutive daily data into a image; one image is composed of the 8 consecutive daily vectors with 96 dimensions (8 days × 12 featuers).
 The imagifying process follows the below figure.

 ![](./image/preprocessing.jpg)